nkohari/nate.io/src/pages/2009/cache-and-collect-lifecycle-management.md

 ---
-title: Cache-and-Collect Lifecycle Management in Ninject 2.0
+title: Cache-and-Collect Lifecycle Management
+subtitle: Ninject 2 tries a new solution to an old problem.
 date: 2009-03-08 03:41:00
 category: ninject
+song: spotify:track:0iUano4euaiUETVUd1u0cx
 ---

 _Warning: unless you’re interested in the nuances of lifecycle management in inversion of control systems, this post might make your eyes glaze over.
 However, if you’re interested in new solutions to old, difficult problems, read on. :)_